Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: Discussion and Conclusions

-The stochastic trajectories generated for all three spin systems for a range of values of the coupling constant have clearly demonstrated the QZE.
-With increasing measurement strength, the mean rate of change of the Rabi angle for the spin 1/2 system decreases (Figure \ref{fig:rabi_angle}a).
+The stochastic trajectories generated for all three spin systems for a range of values of the measurement strength $\alpha$ have clearly demonstrated the QZE.
+With increasing $\alpha$, the mean rate of change of the Rabi angle for the spin 1/2 system decreases (Figure \ref{fig:rabi_angle}a).
 Since the Rabi angle describes rotation of the coherence/Bloch vector about an axis specified by the Hamiltonian, such a decrease of its mean rate of change demonstrates a slowing down of the unitary dynamics.
 Suppression of the unitary dynamics was also illustrated by the increased mean return time to eigenstates in the spin 1 and spin 3/2 systems (Figures \ref{fig:Residence-probabilities-and}b and \ref{fig:return_res_times_three_half}b).
 Increased measurement strength causes the system to dwell for longer at each eigenstate, a clear manifestation of the QZE.
-The stationary PDFs of the spin 1/2 system (Figure \ref{fig:pdfs}) show that an increase in coupling constant narrows the PDFs around the eigenstates of $S_{z}$.
+The stationary PDFs of the spin 1/2 system (Figure \ref{fig:pdfs}) show that an increase in $\alpha$ narrows the PDFs around the eigenstates of $S_{z}$.

 Probabilities of residence near the eigenstates of $S_{z}$ for both spin 1 and spin 3/2 systems rise to a ceiling with increasing measurement coupling constant (Figures \ref{fig:Residence-probabilities-and}a and \ref{fig:return_res_times_three_half}a).
-At low values of the coupling constant, the system spends significant time exploring phase space away from the eigenstates of $S_{z}$, but, for example, the spin 3/2 residence probabilities for the four eigenstates rise to about 0.25 for $\alpha>6$.
-Such a localisation was also demonstrated by the pattern of the stationary probability densities over $\langle S_{z}\rangle$ and $\langle S_{y}\rangle$ for spin 1 (Figure \ref{fig:histograms_spin_1}) such that, for high values of $\alpha$, the density was almost exclusively confined to regions of phase space in the vicinity of the three eigenstates.
+At low values of $\alpha$, the system spends significant time exploring phase space away from the eigenstates of $S_{z}$, but this behaviour becomes rarer as $\alpha$ increases: for example, the spin 3/2 residence probabilities for the four eigenstates rise to about 0.25 for $\alpha>6$.
+Such a localisation is also demonstrated by the pattern of stationary probability densities over $\langle S_{z}\rangle$ and $\langle S_{y}\rangle$ for spin 1 (Figure \ref{fig:histograms_spin_1}) such that, for high values of $\alpha$, the density is almost exclusively confined to regions of phase space in the vicinity of the three eigenstates.
 The non-unitary measurement dynamics appear to dominate, localising the system near the eigenstates and supporting the conventional picture of wavefunction collapse.